DenoiseRep: Denoising Model for Representation Learning: Experiments

 \subsection{Comparison with State-of-the-Art ReID Methods}

 We compare several state-of-the-art ReID methods on four datasets.
 One of the best performing comparison methods is TransReID-SSL, which is a series of ReID methods based on the ViT backbones.
 Other methods are based on structures such as CNNs.
-We add the proposed FEFDFA to TransReID-SSL series and observe their performance.
+We add our method to TransReID-SSL series and observe their performance.
 As shown in Table \ref{tab: Comparison with Other ReID Methods}, we have the following findings:

-(1) our method stands out on four datasets on ViT-base backbone with a large number of parameters, achieving almost the best performance on two evaluation metrics.
+(1) Our method stands out on four datasets on ViT-base backbone with a large number of parameters, achieving almost the best performance on two evaluation metrics.

 (2) The methods using our plugin outperforms the original methods with the same backbone on all datasets.
-In addition, the performance improvement of small-scale backbones with the addition of FEFDFA is more significant than the large-scale backbones approach due to the fact that FEFDFA is essentially a denoising module that removes the noise contained in the features during the inference stage.
+In addition, the performance improvement of small-scale backbones with the addition of \textit{DenoiseRep} is more significant than the large-scale backbones approach due to the fact that \textit{DenoiseRep} is essentially a denoising module that removes the noise contained in the features during the inference stage.
 For large-scale backbones, the extracted features already have good performance, so the denoising amplitude is limited.
 It has already fitted the dataset well.
 For small-scale backbones with poor performance, due to their limited fitting ability, there is a certain amount of noise in the extracted features during the inference stage.
 Denoising them can obtain better feedback.

-(3) In fact, our FEFDFA can be applied to any other backbone, just add it to each layer.
+(3) In fact, our method can be applied to any other backbone, just add it to each layer.
 In particular, the performance improvement of adding the denoising plugin to a poorly performing backbone might be more significant.
 This needs to be further verified in subsequent work.
-However, it is undeniable that we have verified the denoising ability of the FEFDFA in the currently optimal ReID method.
+However, it is undeniable that we have verified the denoising ability of the \textit{DenoiseRep} in the currently optimal ReID method.

 In this section, a comparative analysis was conducted on four datasets to assess various existing ReID methods.
 These methods represent current mainstream ReID approaches, employing ResNet101, ViT-S, ViT-B, and ResNet50 as backbone architectures for feature extraction, respectively.
 Experimental results indicate that our proposed method outperforms other approaches in terms of both mAP and Rank-1 metrics.